FAIRmat-NFDI/nomad-distro-dev/README.md

    git submodule update --init --recursive
    ```

+> [!TIP]
+>
+> If you face authentication issues fetching nomad-lab submodules, consider changing the url in `.gitmodules` file to `https://gitlab.mpcdf.mpg.de/nomad-lab/nomad-FAIR.git`.

 2. Add local plugins

    Assuming that you already have a git repo for your plugins, add them to the